 If the Cal Status Failed message occurs, it means the Flow Cal cannot be performed because it would result in an out of range flow slope value for the monitor.
 This means that either the flow sensor in the monitor is malfunctioning, causing improper readings, or the actual flow is different than the target value being entered.

-5.2.4 SETUP MENU
+5.2.4.
+SETUP MENU

-The Setup menu displays specific information related to instrument configuration and allows the user to set up stream details and to change variables (VARS).
+The Setup menu displays specific information related to the instrument's configuration and allows the user to setup details and change variables (Vars).

-5.2.4.1 SETUP-STREAMS MENU
+5.2.4.1.
+SETUP>VARS MENU